umohnani8/Demos/llamastack/README.md

 Let's run an AI application to use the model and llama stack servers that we started!

 Let's create simple python script starting a chatbot to talk with the model.
-The script can be found at
+The script can be found [here](https://github.com/umohnani8/Demos/blob/master/llamastack/client_app.py).

 ```
 python client_app.py